UnUniFi/moderators/qa.md

 ## Q. How can I check my balance on mainnet?
 A. You have to import your address.
 Select Connect wallet => UnUniFi => import account and check your wallet.
+A. You can also search your wallet address in the UnUniFi Explorer to see its balance: https://ununifi.io/explorer/

 ## Q. What should I do on mainnet?
 A. There is not much what you can do atm.
 You can only delegate GUU.